 Culture Shock Club

 This club was thought up by Sociology students and their professor during a SOC 20H (Race & Ethnic Relations class).
 It was originated to learn about and appreciate different cultures.
-The motto is “Unity though Diversity.”
+The motto is “Unity in Diversity.”
 Students in this club also are dedicated to community service and volunteer at various events during the year.
 Students also engage in community service projects such as clothing drives, food drives, and raising money for various organizations.
 Contact Linda Rillorta for more information.

 Sociology Transfer Scholarship